HUMOR

 Joke:

-Something, such as an amusing story or trick, that is said or done in order to make people laugh:
+an amusing story or trick, that is said or done in order to make people laugh:

 "Did I tell you the joke about the chicken crossing the road?"